Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 FROM df;
 ```

-Note that the fact that `n_unique` counts null values has been explicitly mentioned in Polars' documentation since January 2025.

 For the final one, Polars preserves null values and only ranks the non-null ones, so we're looking for a solution like:

 ```sql